 The overall aim of the project is to enhance the capacity of a community-based network of health, aging and ethnic support service providers to better serve caregivers of older adults with dementia.
 The project seeks to address the specific needs of API caregivers in Los Angeles, California by building on community strengths and addressing gaps in the service continuum that have been identified through a needs assessment and community based asset mapping.

 Why is it successful?

 In July 2000, the API DCN first began targeting family caregivers of individuals with dementia (Chinese, Vietnamese and Japanese communities in the Bay Area and L.A.).
 Four years later, the project’s second cycle expanded to include Korean (Los Angeles) and Vietnamese (Orange County.) families.
-The current cycle (2009), expands efforts in the Chinese and Japanese communities and begins services for Filipinos in L.A.
-Through participating DCN agencies, caregivers receive culturally-appropriate assistance from Care Advocates, trained bi-lingual bi-cultural paraprofessionals, who provide support, education about the disease and how to care for the caregiver, service referrals, translation, and subsidized respite care referrals.
+The next cycle (2009), expanded efforts in the Chinese and Japanese communities and begins services for Filipinos in L.A.
+Through participating DCN agencies, caregivers receive culturally-appropriate assistance from care counselors who provide support, education about the disease, and how to care for the caregiver, service referrals, translation, and subsidized respite care referrals.